Wilderness Drives Strong Leadership.

 Why We Exist / The Need for Wild Gift

 Wild Gift was created to bring the transformative power of nature to leaders who are working to build a better world.
-Time in deep wilderness offers a rare opportunity to develop the clarity, resilience, and grounded perspective that strong leadership demands—the same qualities needed to build an effective, lasting organization.
+Time spent in deep wilderness offers a rare opportunity to develop the clarity, resilience, and grounded perspective that strong leadership demands— the same qualities needed to build an effective, lasting organization.

-Entrepreneurs hold tremendous potential to create positive impact, but the journey is demanding.
+Entrepreneurs hold tremendous potential to create positive impact, but the journey can be challenging.
 It’s filled with constant decisions, uncertainty, and pressure.
-Wild Gift exists for early-stage social impact founders, providing the space to strengthen their leadership, sharpen their strategic direction, and build the internal resolve needed to create meaningful change throughout their lives.
+Wild Gift exists to provide the space to strengthen their leadership, sharpen their strategic direction, and build the internal resolve needed to create meaningful change throughout their lives.

 • “As Executive Director of Wild Gift, I have the opportunity to witness the process of deep contemplation and reflection, as fellows question how to achieve more... how to make a bigger impact.”